Arts discipline Film Studies - BA Arts, Culture and Media

 The Film Studies track is known for providing excellent teaching and supervision to a highly diverse student body.
 It offers an established network for international exchanges and traineeships.
 Moreover, the university is home to a film archive with a unique collection of films, cinematic devices, posters, and literature available for hands-on education and research.

 During our three-year Bachelor’s programme, students participate in the required modules for Film Studies (listed below), select a second arts discipline, and also attend integrated arts courses highlighting the role of arts in society.
-The BA track also allows access to the arts disciplinary MA programme in Film within the Department of Arts, Culture and Media.
+The BA track also allows access to the MA programme Film and Contemporary Audiovisual Media.

 Bachelor's Programme (Film Studies)